 - Bake for 20 minutes until just starting to brown around the edges but still soft in the centre.

-- Leave to cool in the tin then refrigerate until completely chilled.
+- Leave to cool in the tin then refrigerate for at least 3 hours, or preferably overnight until chilled.

 - Once chilled and set, remove from the tin and slice into bars.